 Mill Meadows, Henley-on-Thames, RG9 1BF

 A great little family museum aimed at 6 to 12 year olds, featuring hands-on galleries and home to the Roald Dahl archive.
 Regular story-telling sessions.
-Chiddler’s sessions run term-time Fridays, 10.30-11.30, for ages 0-3, and feature songs, storytelling, free play and crafts.
+Chiddler’s sessions run term-time Fridays, 10.30-11.30, for ages 0-3, and feature songs, storytelling, free play and crafts (book in advance – these usually sell out).
 Cafe.

 Open Tuesday to Friday 10.00-5.00 and Saturday to Sunday 11.00-5.00.
 Closed most Mondays.